 How To Reach the Bolivian Altiplano

 The Altiplano itself technically starts just over 200km south of La Paz, in a town called Oruro, and ends as it meets the spectacular Atacama Desert, just across the border in Chile.
 It also borders Peru and Argentina, yet the main access points are from the Bolivian and Chilean sides.
 For travel purposes, a tour crossing the plateau is taken from the Bolivian capital, La Paz, to the charming desert Chilean town of San Pedro de Atacama.
-You can choose to do only some sections of the Altiplano if time is of the essence (like our 5-day Uyuni, Potosi and Sucre tour) or take a few extra days to experience the best of the region (as in our 10-day Atacama to Uyuni Travesia).
+You can choose to do only some sections of the Altiplano if time is of the essence or take a few extra days to experience the best of the region.
 Given the actual ease of transport to and from both sides (several regional airports allow for fast transfers) your options are numerous.
 Start your road trip in one country and finish in another or you do return loop trips from either the Bolivian or Chilean side.
 Whatever suits best your continuing travels.

 If you’re not sure how to fit a visit to the Bolivian Altiplano on your next visit to Latin America, check out our Bolivia tour itineraries and contact us.
 We’ll help you plan a time-savvy and cost-effective itinerary with guide, private vehicle and everything you’ll need for your crossing.